shanahanbaptista/Data-structures-with-C/README.md

     * `void * deleteQueuevector(struct queuevector *);`
         * frees the queue memory, including the queue itself

-##Part D: Profiling
+## Part D: Profiling

 Welcome to the easy part.
 If you made it this far, you can sit back and relax.
 I have included a source file called profile.c/.h.
 Inside this file I have implemented functions that test the operations for both your stacks and queues.

-Pay attention to the times output.
+Pay attention to the output.
 * What implementation is better for insertion?
 * Reading?
 * Overall?